dotnet/designs/accepted/2021/workloads/workload-installation.md

 # Installation operations

+## Unit of installation

+Workloads are made up of workload packs.
+For some installers, the *unit of installation* in the underlying installation technology will map to an entire workload.
+For example, there will be a checkbox in the Visual Studio installer UI corresponding to a whole .NET SDK workload.
+For other installers, the *unit of installation* will be workload packs, and it will be up to the .NET SDK to manage the relationships between the installed packs and the workloads that are supposed to be installed.
+This will be the case for the .NET SDK managed and Standalone Windows IAL.

 ## Workload pack tracking and installation cleanup

 Workload artifacts should not be left over after uninstalling or updating workloads.
 This is complicated by the fact that the same workload pack may be used by different workloads, and even different .NET SDK feature bands.
 It will be the responsibility of the installer abstraction implementation to manage this.